biasmv/pv/README.md

 ### New Since Latest Release

 - Added Viewer.spin command to spin the camera around an axis
+- Relax some limits on number of elements that could be rendered at full connectivity level.
+Now it would theoretically be possible to render 2^24 atoms, even though the amount of geometry is likely to take down the browser.
+- Fix rendering for very long RNA molecules that broke some assumptions in the cartoon rendering code (1J5E for example see issue #82).

 ### New in Version 1.4.0